httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * Description: As specified in {{algorithms}}.
 * Status: As specified in {{algorithms}}.

+## Changes Compared to RFC3230
+￼
+The `contentMD5` digest-algorithm token defined in Section 5 of [RFC3230] is removed from the HTTP Digest Algorithm Values Registry.

 ## Changes Compared to RFC5843

 The digest-algorithm values for "MD5", "SHA", "SHA-256", "SHA-512", "UNIXcksum", "UNIXsum",